Evacuation orders issued after 13-acre fire breaks out near Estes Park

 Voluntary evacuation notices were issued to residents on Soul Shine Road east to Brown Trout Lane on the south side of Highway 34.

-The 13-acre fire is burning east of Estes Park on Soul Shine Road south of Highway 34.
+The 23-acre fire is burning east of Estes Park on Soul Shine Road south of Highway 34.
+As of 7:45 p.m., 30% of the boundary was contained, according to officials.
 Crews from the Estes Valley Fire Protection District are responding.

+Around 6:30 p.m., the Forest Service and Larimer County Sheriff's Office announced an unified command.

 This is a developing story.
 Additional information will be added when more details are released.